-Available as an editable Word document on OSPI's procurement website.
+Available as a fillable form on OSPI's procurement website.

 Bidder must sign and include the full text of this Exhibit A with their proposal.

 Bidder makes the following certifications and assurances as a required element of the proposal to which it is attached, understanding that the truthfulness of the facts affirmed here and the continuing compliance with these requirements are conditions precedent to the award or continuation of the related contract(s):